-Drum supports probabilistically reliable multicast [1], [6], [11] among processes that are members of a group.
+Drum supports probabilistically reliable multicast [1, 8, 14] among processes that are members of a group.
 Each message is created by exactly one group member (its source).
-Throughout this paper we assume that the multicast group is static.
-There are n members in the group, and each process p has a list of the other n - 1 group members.
+Throughout most of this paper we assume that the multicast group is static.
+Section 10 suggests a possible solution for dealing with a dynamic group membership.

-Like previous gossip protocols [1], [6], we assume that the underlying network is fully-connected.
-The message latency varies, but it is bounded.
+Like previous gossip protocols [1, 8], we assume that the underlying network is fully-connected.
+There are no bounds on message delays, i.e., the communication is asynchronous.
 The link-loss probability is constant, equal for all links, and independent of any other factor.
 The communication channels are insecure, meaning that senders of incoming messages cannot be reliably identified in a simple manner.
+However, the data messages' sources (originators) can be identified using standard cryptographic techniques, e.g., [24].
+Additionally, some information intended for a specific process may be encrypted using, e.g., a public-key infrastructure.

-An adversary can generate fabricated messages.
-However, this requires the adversary to utilize resources.
-Malicious processes can perform DoS attacks on group members.
-We note that authenticating messages, e.g., using digital signatures, does not solve the DoS problem, as fabricated messages must be invalidated using a costly operation.
+An adversary can generate fabricated messages and snoop on messages.
+However, these operations require the adversary to utilize resources.
+Malicious processes perform DoS attacks on group members.
+In case these malicious processes are part of the group, they also refrain from forwarding legitimate messages.

-We assume that communication can take place on ports that change on demand, and that the multicast protocol can randomly choose to process a subset of the messages that arrive to a designated port, and ignore messages that arrive to other ports.
-We further assume that a DoS attack that does not specifically target the designated port does not affect the reception on this port (i.e., the application-level DoS attack does not cause a network-level DoS attack as well).
-This can be achieved using available network-level products [25], [22], [23].
+We assume that a DoS attack that does not specifically target the random ports does not affect the reception on these port (i.e., the application-level DoS attack does not cause a network-level DoS attack as well).